Mutty Lall Seal: Later life

 When he was alive, the native society of Kolkata was divided into two parts.
 One was the reformist section led by Raja Rammohun Roy and the other was the conservative section led by Radha Kanta Deb.
 Most of the rich people of Kolkata were in the latter group.
 Deb strongly opposed both the move to ban sati and efforts for remarriage of widows, many of whom were child-widows.
 Although Seal was a conservative, he was in favor of Roy's efforts of banning sati, supported the cause of women's education as well as remarriage of widows.
-He made a public offer for a dowry of 1000 rupees to the person who should have the courage to break through the ancient prejudices of caste and marry a widow.
+He made a public offer for a dowry of 1000 rupees to the person who should have the courage to break through the prejudices of caste and marry a widow.
 When Seal died on 20 May 1854, his obituary in the Hindu Intelligence described him as the "richest and most virtuous Babu of Calcutta."
-One of the busy streets in Kolkata's business district is named after him as Moti Sil Street.